Karakin Foundation - Funder Overview

 Joseph E. Canon - Executive Vice President Serves in senior leadership alongside the Chairman.

 Sarah J. Comerford - Grants Administrator Has served as grants administrator since 2012.
-Comerford brings experience from nonprofit leadership, including previous work with Manna Soup Kitchen in Durango, Colorado, where she met the foundation's founders.
+Comerford brings experience from nonprofit leadership, including previous work with Manna Soup Kitchen in Durango, Colorado, where she met the foundation's founder.

 Major Donors/Founders: Joseph B. Matthews and Julia Jones Matthews